10 Classic Banned Books by Women Authors

 The Awakening by Kate Chopin

-The Awakening by Kate Chopin: Chopin’s short novel, published in 1899, is the story of Edna Pontellier, who searches for meaning outside the cultural roles of wife and mother — and, horrors — fulfillment of her sexuality and desire for independence.
+The Awakening by Kate Chopin: Chopin’s short novel, published in 1899, is the story of Edna Pontellier, who searches for meaning outside the cultural roles of wife and mother, and fulfillment of her sexual desires and need for independence.

 . . . . . . . . . . .